NBJIN/CONSTRUCTIONBLOG/README.md

         fields = ('name', 'date', 'content',)
         success_url = reverse_lazy('postread.html')

-- Add Delete Post functionality
+- Add Delete Post functionality  - when adding same came across the following  error:

-  Code for View, url and template
-  Came across the following errors
 TemplateSyntaxError at /delete/4
 Unclosed tag on line 3: 'block'.
 Looking for one of: endblock.
+To resolve the above error add {% endblock %} to postdelete.html template

+- Update a post - received the following error - NoReverseMatch at /update/7
+Reverse for 'postread' with keyword arguments '{'pk': 7}' not found.
+1 pattern(s) tried: ['\\Z'] - In views.py  i had the following code to re-direct back to postread.html "success url = reverse_lazy('postread.html')" - i amended postread by deleting the html extension as follows "success url = reverse_lazy('postread)" - Once this was addded was able to update post.

+- When deleting a post came across the following error: AttributeError at /csiblog/postdelete/15 'WSGIRequest' object has no attribute 'contributor' - in my views.py file line 61 in the test function changed code from "request self.request.contributor == self.get_object().user" to "return self.request.user == self.get_obejct().contributor.

 ## Finished Product